Pcoutros/python-flask-app/README.md

 A Webapp built using Flask

 ## Complete Desctiption to come soon
-This web application serves as an informative site about my dog, Barley
+This web application serves as an informative site about my dog, Barley, however the front end of this application is not the focus of the project.

 ## How to Use